 Studio Pro security settings are compatible with Studio (that means that roles and permissions can be edited in Studio), when all of the following criteria are met:

-- The AppCloudServices module has to be installed
+- The MendixSSO module has been installed

-- Demo users have to be enabled
+- Demo users have been enabled

 - Demo users must have the correct name: identical to the project role name, but with the demo_ prefix (for example, demo_user)

 - Demo users must have exactly one user role connected to them

 - User roles must have a demo user connected to them